-- Question: Advisory Opinion 26 (AO-26) and Advisory Opinion 27 (AO-27) clarify that I cannot readdress an appraisal, and I must treat a subsequent request as a new assignment.
-Does that mean I must start from scratch since I would be performing a new assignment for a different client?
-Must I re-inspect the property? - Response: A new assignment does not mean that you must start from scratch.
-You must decide the appropriate scope of work for the new assignment.
-This would include a decision as to whether or not it is necessary to perform another inspection.
+Advisory Opinion 27, Appraising the Same Property for a New Client, clarify that I cannot readdress an appraisal, and I must treat a subsequent request as a new assignment.
+Does that mean I must start from scratch since I would be performing not it is necessary to perform another inspection.
 The scope of work for the new assignment can be different from the scope of work completed in the earlier assignment.